 How to Use These Alternatives Like a Pro

 Each substitute has its own character and purpose.
-Here are some quick tips to get the most out of them:
+Here are quick tips to get the most out of them:

 Final Thoughts